 Why You Should Learn to Code

 Coding is a useful skill for everyone to learn.
-Whether you are an adult thinking about making a career jump or a curious kid who just wants to discover more, anyone can benefit from coding.
+Whether you are an adult thinking about making a career jump or you're looking for coding for kids to help your curious kid discover more, anyone can benefit from coding.

 The beauty of coding is that it gives anyone the power to create magic—with as little as a computer, an internet connection, and a comfy chair.
 By learning to code, you can bring your imagination to life through a video game, gorgeous media art, or creative simulation.